-Clean your Jacuzzi tub about once a week with the bathroom cleaner of your choice http://www.cleanitsupply.com/p-1695-clorox-30-oz-disinfecting-bathroom-cleaner-9-spray-bottles-clo16930.aspx.
+Clean your Jacuzzi tub surfaces about once a week with the bathroom cleaner of your choice.
 You only need to clean the jets about once a month.

-Fill the tub with hot water to about 4 inches about the highest jets.
-While the water is running add 1/8 cup of powdered dishwasher detergent http://www.cleanitsupply.com/nsearch.aspx?keywords=cascade and 1 cup of bleach http://www.cleanitsupply.com/p-4755-ultra-clorox-germicidal-bleach-6-bottles-clo02490.aspx.
+Fill the tub with hot water to about 4 inches above the highest jets.
+While the water is running add 1/8 cup of powdered dishwasher detergent and 1 cup of bleach.
 Bleach is an effective disinfectant, however, some manufacturers may advise avoiding bleach as it could dry out internal gaskets.
 If bleach is not recommended, use 1 cup of white vinegar instead.
 Once the tub is filled with hot water, bleach (or vinegar) and dish detergent turn on the jets to the highest pressure and let them run for about 15 minutes.

 Depending how long it’s been since you last cleaned the jets, you may see some pretty gross stuff churning around in there.
 That is a good thing; it means the pipes are getting a good cleaning.

 At this point your Jacuzzi tub should be clean and ready for you to take a nice long soak with no disgusting surprises this time.
-Relax and enjoy!
+Time to pour that glass of wine and relax and enjoy!